How Demi Moore built a successful career. Explore key moments that defined the journey.

 In 2018, Demi Moore played a social worker in the Hindi-language drama "Love Sonia".

-In 2018, Demi Moore was honored with the inaugural Visionary Woman Award by Visionary Women for her work to combat human trafficking.
+In 2018, Demi Moore was honored with the inaugural Visionary Woman Award for her work to combat human trafficking.

-In September 2019, Demi Moore's memoir, "Inside Out", was published by HarperCollins and reached number one on The New York Times' best-sellers list.
+In September 2019, Demi Moore's memoir, "Inside Out", was published by HarperCollins, discussing her childhood, relationships, and personal struggles.
+The book became a best-seller.

-In October 2019, Demi Moore posed nude on the cover of Harper's Bazaar.
+In October 2019, Demi Moore appeared nude on the cover of Harper's Bazaar.

 In 2019, Demi Moore played an unethical CEO in the black comedy "Corporate Animals".

-In 2020, Demi Moore played a protective matriarch in the thriller "Songbird", recurred in "Brave New World", modeled at Rihanna's Savage x Fenty Vol. 2 fashion show, and produced/starred in the podcast "Dirty Diana".
+In 2020, Demi Moore played a matriarch in "Songbird," recurred in "Brave New World," modeled in Rihanna's Savage x Fenty Vol. 2 fashion show, and produced/starred in the podcast "Dirty Diana."

-In 2022, Demi Moore played an eccentric neighbor in "Please Baby Please" and had a cameo in "The Unbearable Weight of Massive Talent".
+In 2022, Demi Moore starred in "Please Baby Please", earning positive reviews, and made a cameo in "The Unbearable Weight of Massive Talent".

 In 2022, Thorn found 824,466 child sexual abuse material files and identified 1,895 victims of child sexual abuse.

-As of 2024, Demi Moore has appeared on magazine covers every year since 1980.
+As of 2024, Demi Moore has appeared on magazine covers every year since 1980, showing her lasting presence in fashion media.

-In 2024, Demi Moore played Ann Woodward in "Feud: Capote vs. The Swans" and began starring in "Landman".
+In 2024, Demi Moore played Ann Woodward in "Feud: Capote vs. The Swans" and began starring in "Landman" as the wife of an oil tycoon.

-In 2024, Demi Moore starred in the body horror film "The Substance", which premiered at the Cannes Film Festival.
-Moore won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, the Critics' Choice Movie Award for Best Actress, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role and was nominated for the Academy Award for Best Actress and the BAFTA Award for Best Actress.
+In 2024, Demi Moore starred in the body horror film "The Substance", which premiered at Cannes and was praised by critics.
+She received several awards for her performance including the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, the Critics' Choice Movie Award for Best Actress, and an Actor Award for Outstanding Performance by a Female Actor in a Leading Role.
+She was also nominated for the Academy Award for Best Actress and the BAFTA Award for Best Actress.

 On May 9, 2025, it was announced that Demi Moore would star alongside Colman Domingo in the film "Strange Arrivals".